DevOps-MBSE/AaC/docs/docs/dev_guide/profiling.md

 ```

 > The above example shows the top ten results from sorting based on the time taken when running `gen_design_doc_impl.py`
-> With the above example output you can see that the code that this was run against has some hints of recursion occurring.
+> With the above example output you can see that the code that was profiled uses recursion.
 > Without recursion occuring the two numbers at the top would be the same.*
 > Also to note: You can see the code that was run and the ten highest length of time the code was being run.
 With `ncalls` you can see how many times the code was being hit and ran against.